Fencing reinstalled around US Capitol ahead of Biden's address Tuesday

 Manger said his force's “mission to protect the United States Congress, the Capitol, and the legislative process remains unwavering.”
 Manger said.

-The fence had been a stark symbol of the aftermath at the Capitol after the mob pushed its way past overwhelmed police officers, broke through windows and doors and ransacked the building as Congress was voting to certify Joe Biden’s electoral win.
+The fence was a stark symbol of the aftermath at the Capitol after the mob pushed its way past overwhelmed police officers, broke through windows and doors and ransacked the building as Congress was voting to certify Joe Biden’s electoral win.
 It remained up for several months.

 The U.S. Capitol Police Board had approved a plan to briefly reinstall the fence for a rally in September that was organized to support people who remained jailed in connection with the insurrection.
 Law enforcement officers and members of the media vastly outnumbered the protesters and only a few incidents were reported.